 “Get the horses behind you,” Jake shouts, trying to drag his horse out of the way.
 Elaine and Mathos are both struggling with their own mounts.
 Jake reaches for Elaine’s horse, helps the cleric urge the frightened animal forward.
 “Get them behind you.”

 Hamfrd’s familiar warcry pierces the overgrown forest.
 A similar cry that must belong to Jerrold echoes it.

 But it’s Scarlet who appears first, racing from around the bend ahead, a blur of black.
 She slips between the terrorized horses and streaks straight towards the three trolls, knives in hand.

 Jake pulls his own weapon free of its scabbard, hefts the sword overhead and rushes after her.
 The charging Hamfrd arrives right then and follows at Jake’s shoulder, brandishing his mighty mace.

 One of the trolls roars in pain and fury, collapses to the ground.
-Its legs have been cut out from under it, hamstrung by the flashing blades of the fierce woman.
-She spins and moves to finish the creature off.
+Its legs have been cut out from under it, hamstrung by Scarlet’s flashing blades.
+The fierce woman spins and moves to finish the creature off.

-Jake and Hamfrd rush forward to meet the remaining two, Jerrold a step behind.
+Jake and Hamfrd rush forward to meet the remaining two beasts, Jerrold a step behind.